mkusm/nvim-papyrus/README.md

 Vim Plugin for the Papyrus scripting language
 =============================================

-A file type plugin for Vim that includes (currently rudimentary) syntax highlighting for the Papyrus scripting language used in TES5: Skyrim.
+A file type plugin for Neovim that includes syntax highlighting for the Papyrus scripting language used in TES5: Skyrim.

-There is also some quickfix mode support to run the Papyrus compiler and parse its error messages.
+There is also quickfix mode support to run the Papyrus compiler and parse its error messages.

 For information on the Papyrus language, visit the Creation Kit website at http://www.creationkit.com/